Juan Brèthes: His first steps

-Beginning in 1897, the young Brother Judulien went every Thursday to the National Museum of Natural Sciences, requesting help to classify the insects he had kept in a box shaped like a book.
+Beginning in 1897, Brother Judulien went every Thursday to the National Museum of Natural Sciences, requesting help to classify the insects he had kept in a box shaped like a book.
 In those years, he donated insects and arachnids to the National Museum, which he collected in his research.
 The contributions of Brèthes can be seen in the "Notes Fitoteratológicas", published by Ángel Gallardo in 1899.